DeeMcCart/CI_PP1_ArklowTrails/README.md

 https://deemccart.github.io/CI_PP1_ArklowTrails

 ## Project Goals
-To produce a user-friendly, informative website of walks in the Arklow geographical area.
+To produce a user-friendly, informative website of walks and trails in the Arklow geographical area.
-### US Design - Strategy
+### UX Design - Strategy
 The aim is to increase the 'brand awareness' of Arklow as an active tourism destination.
 It is an offshoot of the Wicklow Tourism website.
 The audience is:
 a.
-Tourists visiting the Arklow region,  and who wish to explore the area on foot
+Tourists visiting the locaility, who wish to explore the area on foot<br>
 b.
-Arklow residents who wish to explore the area and familiarise themselves with local history Note that both these groups may have varying mobility capabilities, and therefore it is important to flag if certain routes are wheelchair/ pushchair friendly.
+Arklow residents who wish to explore the area <br>
+Note that both these groups may have varying mobility capabilities, and therefore it is important to flag if certain routes are wheelchair/ pushchair friendly.
 c.
 Groups on school tours or day outings who are seeking (possibly guided) walks